ClickHouse/clickhouse-docs/docs/en/integrations/migration/clickhouse-to-cloud.md

-:::tip Add the remote system to your ClickHouse Cloud service IP Access List In oreder for the `remoteSecure` function to connect to your ClickHouse Cloud service the IP Address of the remote system will need to be allowed by the IP Access List.
+:::tip Add the remote system to your ClickHouse Cloud service IP Access List In order for the `remoteSecure` function to connect to your ClickHouse Cloud service the IP Address of the remote system will need to be allowed by the IP Access List.
 Expand **Manage your IP Access List** below this tip for more information.
 :::

   <AddARemoteSystem />